Generate commands to run salmon on the files from a standardized sample sheet as the ones we exchange with collaboration partners

 Logical value, whether to overwrite the file in

-if already existing.
+script_nameif already existing.
 Defaults to FALSE

 Examples